dcfrancisco/sentinel-streaming/README.md

 ## Administration

 Run the daemon with `cargo run -- serve`.
-The administration API listens on `0.0.0.0:8080` and exposes:
+The administration API listens on `0.0.0.0:8080` by default and exposes:

 - `GET /health/live`
 - `GET /health/ready`